tic-top/LoraCSE/README.md

 | sup-loracse-roberta-base (batch size 512) |   82.49  |
 | sup-loracse-roberta-large (batch size 375) |   84.69  |

-## Requirement
+## System Requirements

-To run the experiment with batch size 512 , the GPU RAM should be at least 40G.
+To run the experiment, which involves processing large amounts of data with a batch size of 512, your GPU must have at least 40GB of RAM.
+Here are the compatible GPUs:

-So, you can run on one V100, V6000, V40 or four RTX4090.
+- V100
+- V6000
+- V40
+- RTX4090 (four required)

+## Acknowledgements

+We would like to acknowledge the following projects for their contributions to our work:

+- [SimCSE](https://github.com/princeton-nlp/SimCSE): Our code has learned a lot from the implementation and ideas presented in this repository.
+- [PEFT](https://github.com/huggingface/peft): We have used some of the functionality provided by this library to improve the performance of our code.

+We are grateful to the contributors of these projects for sharing their knowledge and expertise with the community.